T. J. Clemmings

-Trevor Anthony "T. J." Clemmings (born November 18, 1991) is an American former professional football offensive tackle.
-He played college football for the Pittsburgh Panthers and was selected by the Minnesota Vikings of the National Football League (NFL) in the fourth round of the 2015 NFL draft.
+Trevor Anthony "T. J." Clemmings (born November 18, 1991) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the Minnesota Vikings in the fourth round of the 2015 NFL draft.
 He also played for the Washington Redskins and Oakland Raiders.

 Early life

 A native of Teaneck, New Jersey, Clemmings attended the since-defunct Paterson Catholic High School in Paterson, New Jersey, where he led the Cougars to back-to-back Non-Public Group I state championships.
 He started out playing basketball in high school on a team that included future NBA player Kyle Anderson and switched sports despite his mother's concerns about the risks of injury in football.
 Despite playing only two seasons of high school football at Paterson Catholic, he earned status as the top overall prospect in the state of New Jersey.
 As a senior, he helped lead his team to a perfect 11–0 record en route to the title.
 For the season, he collected 73 tackles, seven sacks and seven forced fumbles.
 Following his senior season, he was named North Jersey Defensive Player of the Year, All-New Jersey, All-New Jersey Non-Public, All-Passaic County and All-BPSL (Bergen-Passaic Scholastic League).

 He also established himself as a Division I prospect in basketball and received scholarship offers from Big East schools Providence and Seton Hall after he spearheaded a defense that notched five shutouts and yielded just 41 points on the year (3.7 points per game).
 In track & field, Clemmings notched a top-throw of 12.90 meters (42 feet, 3 inches) in the shot put as a senior in 2009.

 Regarded as a four-star recruit by Rivals.com, Clemmings was ranked as the state's No. 2 prospect and the country's No. 16 strongside defensive end.
 Scout.com rated him the No. 1 overall player in New Jersey and the nation's No. 6 defensive end prospect, as well as the country's No. 38 player overall.
 He was selected to PrepStar "Dream Team" and was rated one of the country's top 50 overall prospects by PrepStar.
 In June 2009, Clemmings committed to the University of Pittsburgh to play college football.